-However, use of a stock redemption can be a "tax-smart" way to structure the buy-out.
-To do so, the owner spouse transfers stock to the non-owner, and it is then immediately redeemed by the corporation.
+Use of a stock redemption can be a "tax-smart" way to structure a divorce-related buy-out of the non-owner spouse's marital interest in the stock.
+To do so, the owner spouse transfers stock to the non-owner, which is then immediately redeemed by the corporation.
 The difference between what the non-owner receives and the owner's carryover tax basis in the stock is taxed favorably as a capital gain or loss.
 Stock redemptions can be particularly suitable in the following circumstances:

-- The company has excess liquidity. - The stock has a relatively high tax basis (which is not uncommon if the company is an S corporation). - The spouse who will not end up with the business individually owns stock. - The owner spouse may not draw more compensation because of "reasonable compensation" tax constraints or legal restrictions. - The dilution, if any, caused by the redemption will not be problematic for the owner spouse.
+- The company has excess liquidity. - The stock has a relatively high tax basis, as is not uncommon if the company is an S corporation. - The spouse who will not end up with the business individually owns stock. - The owner spouse may not draw more compensation because of "reasonable compensation" tax constraints or legal restrictions. - The dilution, if any, caused by the redemption will not be problematic for the owner spouse.

 Other than in a divorce context, this approach would be treated by the IRS as a step transaction-the non-owner spouse's stock ownership would be considered merely transitory and lacking independent legal significance, which would result in a constructive dividend to the owner spouse.
-However, this technique is available in a divorce setting because of an expansive IRS interpretation of IRC 1041 incorporated in regulations the IRS issued in 2001.
+However, this technique is available in a divorce setting because of an expansive IRS interpretation of IRC 1041 incorporated in regulations issued by the IRS.
 Treas Reg 1.1041-2.